Danielis/SimCity/README.md

 #### What doesn't work
 1. We have a living system for apartments.
 We did not have time to add in housing (See notes)
 2. Landlords do not automatically collect rent.
 The housing system for this interaction was built correctly (by Chris), but it was not integrated in time for v2 (by team).
-3. Market is fully implemented, but employees are robots right now, working 24/7 (See notes above)
+3. Market is fully implemented, but employees are robots right now, working 24/7 (See notes above).
+We didn't need a market to begin with.
 4. RestaurantA (Aleena's restaurant) has animation issues that arose during integration.
+5. One restaurant is not 100% integrated.
+One is mostly integrated.

 #### Breakdown of work done
 Norman